 Andrée Savoie has over 25 years' experience in the construction and real estate sector.
-She is the President and Managing Director of the Acadian Properties Ltd., a commercial property owner, manager, and developer active in New Brunswick and Nova Scotia for almost 50 years.
+She is the President and Managing Director of Acadian Properties Ltd., a commercial property owner, manager, and developer active in New Brunswick and Nova Scotia for almost 50 years.
 Until 2015, she was the CEO of Acadian Construction (1991) Ltd., a construction general contractor.
-Ms. Savoie has served on the National Bank of Canada Board and served as a member of the Assumption Life board, a mutual insurance company from 2011 - 2022 and as Chair from 2019 - 2022.
-She is currently the President of Athletics New Brunswick and an active volunteer in her community.
-She has earned a Bachelor of Engineering degree in chemical engineering from McGill University and a Master's in Applied Sciences in environmental engineering from the University of Ottawa.
+Ms. Savoie has served on the National Bank of Canada Board and also as a board member for Assumption Life, a mutual insurance company , from 2011-2022, and as Chair from 2019-2022.
+Ms. Savoie is an active volunteer in her community, sitting as a member of the Board of Directors of the Donald J. Savoie Institute.
+She was formerly the President of Athletics New Brunswick.
+Ms. Savoie earned a Bachelor of Engineering degree in Chemical Engineering from McGill University and a Master of Applied Science in Environmental Engineering from the University of Ottawa.
 Ms. Savoie has also earned the Institute of Corporate Directors (ICD.D) designation.